How to integrate PHP with GA4 using Google Tag Manager?

 Set up your account by entering your name and selecting the country where your business is located.

-GTM - Adding Account Details
+GTM - Account Setup

 Complete the Container Setup by entering your website’s URL and selecting the Web.
 Once you add all the details of Account Setup and Container Setup, the “Create” button will be enabled.
 Click on the “Create” button to proceed.

-Google Tag Manager - Container Setup
+GMT - Container Setup

 An agreement will appear when you click the “Create” Button.
 You must read all terms and conditions, accept them, and click the “Yes” button.

-Google Tag Manager - SLA
+Google Tag Manager - Terms of Service Agreement

 Here you go; you have successfully created a new Google Tag Manager Account and Container.
 You can access the dashboard now.

-Google Tag Manager - Workspace Panel
+Google Tag Manager - Workspace Panel or Dashboard

 Install the Google Tag Manager Container Code